 There are a couple of effective alternatives to using peat in our potting mixes.

 Coir – (pronounced koy-er) is the hairy outside layer of husk that surrounds the coconut shell.
 You may have heard of it referred to as “coco-peat” or “coir-peat”.
 What makes this product environmentally friendly is that it’s simply a by-product of the coconuts that are grown for their meat.
-Husks that would be other wise disposed of as waste.
+Husks that would be otherwise disposed of as waste.

 Coir comes in blocks that expend like crazy when soaked.
 Coir can be used as a planting medium, but it needs to be blended with a nutritional component such as compost.
 There’s not much nutritional value in coir by itself.
-A slow-release fertilizer may also be added into the soil mix.
+A slow-release fertilizer may also be added to the soil mix.
 Coir retains moisture extremely well and is more eco-friendly than it’s peat counterpart It’s shipped dehydrated making it lightweight.

-They can be added in potting mixes, but even on their own they have merit as a soil amendment by both aerating, and retaining water.
+They can be added in potting mixes, but even on their own they have merit as a soil amendment by both aerating and retaining water.
 Rice hulls are a nice alternative to peat as it’s much cheaper (not to mention easier) to gather rice hulls as opposed to harvesting peat moss.